-Explained: The Weird Reason You Always Get Diarrhea During Your Period
+The Weird Reason You Always Get Diarrhea Or Constipation During Your Period

-Ladies, tell me if this sounds familiar: You're humming along just fine all month with perfectly average BMs and then—BAM!
-Things suddenly become...explosive.
-You know you know what I'm talking about.
-Unfortunately, the topic of period diarrhea isn't quite as easy to commiserate over as cramps and mood swings, so no one really addresses it.
+Unfortunately, the topic of period poop isn't quite as easy to commiserate over as cramps and mood swings, so no one really addresses it.

 But we're here to tell you these cyclical changes in your bowel movements that crop up just before or during your menstrual cycle are actually pretty common, thanks to shifting levels of hormones and hormone-like substances in the body.
 Fortunately, there are ways to make this unpleasant side effect less severe.
 Let us explain.

 The good news: You're not totally at the mercy of your hormones.
-Focusing on the right foods and specific nutrients can help get your bathroom habits back on track.
+Focusing on the right foods and specific nutrients can help get you prevent unwanted period poop, and get your digestive system back on track.

 Because prostaglandins are synthesized from omega fatty acids, shifting your diet to contain more omega-3 fatty acids (from fatty fish like salmon and sardines, flaxseeds, chia seeds, hemp seeds, walnuts, or an omega-3 supplement) and fewer omega-6 fatty acids (found in vegetable oils and many processed foods) can lessen their effect and help prevent diarrhea, says Brighten.

 For managing both diarrhea and constipation, fiber is also a must.
 "Aiming to eat at least 25 grams of fiber daily can support healthy bowel movements," says Brighten.